ielvisd/eqara/ai-math-tutor/README.md

-# 🎓 AI Math Tutor - Socratic Learning Assistant
+# 🎓 Eqara - Socratic Learning Assistant

 *Transforming math homework into epic learning quests! 🚀*

-A web-based AI tutor that empowers students to solve math problems independently through Socratic questioning, supercharged with light videogame-like engagement.
+Eqara is a web-based AI tutor that empowers students to solve math problems independently through Socratic questioning, supercharged with light videogame-like engagement.
 Inspired by Khan Academy's Khanmigo, it parses problems from text or screenshots and guides discovery without spoon-feeding answers.

 ## 🌟 Current Status: Foundation Complete! ✅